Carol Davit, Executive Director

 In 1995, Amy and Joe moved from Seattle to Joe’s grandparents’ farm in Cooper County, Missouri.
 Since then, they have renovated the 1921 farmhouse, transformed the dilapidated chicken house into a music studio, added solar panels, and replaced the 125 acres of fescue with native warm-season grasses and 7,000 trees.

-You can find Amy in her off hours gardening, photographing amphibians, and performing in various community theater productions in Columbia, Missouri.
+You can find Amy in her off hours gardening, photographing amphibians, and herding her 10 1/2 rescue cats.